tencentyun/intlcloud-documents/yehe_doc/管理工具/云监控/最佳实践/使用 API 创建告警策略_intl_en.md

 ## Directions

-This document describes how to use APIs such as [CreateAlarmPolicy](https://intl.cloud.tencent.com/document/product/248/39326) to create an alarm policy for CVM - basic monitoring with the following example.
+This document describes how to use APIs such as  <dx-tag-link link="https://intl.cloud.tencent.com/document/product/248/39326" tag="API">CreateAlarmPolicy</dx-tag-link> to create an alarm policy for CVM - basic monitoring with the following example.

 <span id="createalarm"></span>